Takeda Shingen: Retainers

-During the Edo period, 24 retainers who served under Shingen were chosen as a popular topic for ukiyo-e and bunraku.
+During the Edo period, the 24 retainers who served under Shingen were as a popular topic for ukiyo-e and bunraku.
 The names vary from work to work and the following list is the widely agreed version of retainers.
 They had not all worked together, as some had died before others served, but they were noted for their exceptional contributions to Shingen and the Takeda clan.